slub/dlf-3d-viewers/README.md

 ![image](https://github.com/user-attachments/assets/c07eb48b-1186-4655-a966-10c35094c385)

-It takes a moment for the starting workflow to be displayed.
+It takes a moment (1-2 minutes) for the starting workflow to be displayed.
 Reloading the page can make it appear faster.

 ![image](https://github.com/user-attachments/assets/c336c461-f9d8-4979-b998-725b8d8fbd02)